 (I told you, I highlighted almost the whole book.)

-(Disclaimer: Obviously, I do not necessarily endorse everything in any of these books, or anything else the authors have written.
+(Disclaimer: As with any book I review or recommend, I do not necessarily endorse everything in any of these books, or anything else the authors have written.

 The books shared may have affiliate links.
 I do not receive any compensation for sharing this post, sharing my thoughts or posting these links.
 However, if you choose to click any of the links and purchase the items mentioned, I may receive a small compensation to help my family.)